zxc2012/PAT_Code/docs/C++/Java_1.md

 ### Abstract Class

-- Abstract method(only a signature without implementationv)
+- Abstract method(only a signature without implementation)
 - Abstract class as a data type

   ```java